Milwaukee VA Medical Center

-A: Most of our local recreation therapy programs are free to Veterans but there are a few that do require a fee or a deposit.
-National programs cost does vary depending on the program, please visit each program’s website for further information.
+A: Most of our local recreation therapy programs are free to Veterans.
+A few require a fee or a deposit.
+National programs cost varies depending on the program.
+Visit each program’s website for further information.

-Q: I would like to volunteer and help out with this program.
+Q: I would like to volunteer and help with this program.
 What opportunities are available?

 A: We’re always looking for dedicated volunteers who want to give back to our Veterans, whether it’s an hour a month or on a weekly basis.
 We’re currently looking for volunteers to assist with:

 To volunteer or for more information, call Voluntary Services at 414-384-2000, ext.
 41803.

 Q: I am a student enrolled in an accredited recreation therapy school program.
 I would like to do my recreation therapy internship at VA.
 How do I get started?

 A: If you are interested in interning in Spinal Cord Injury, please call 414-384-2000, ext.
 41256 or 41258.